REDBANK VALLEY DAY OF GIVING

 Leatherwood Academy – Little Bird Primary – New Bethlehem PA

-Leatherwood Academy is a nonpublic, private school registered with the PA Department of Education for kindergarten through 12th grade.
-We are located in the center of New Bethlehem at 363 Broad St. Established in 2022 by Little Bird Preschool and Leatherwood Church, Leatherwood Academy is a ministry of Leatherwood Church providing alternative educational opportunities to the community.
+Leatherwood Academy is a nonpublic, private school registered with the PA Department of education for kindergarten through 12th grade.
+We are located in New Bethlehem at 363 Broad Street.
+Established in 2022 by Little Bird Preschool and Leatherwood Church, Leatherwood Academy is a ministry of Leatherwood Church providing alternative educational opportunities to the community.
 Our mission is to provide a safe, encouraging, and supportive learning environment which nurtures curiosity, wonder, and lifelong learning while giving back to the community.
-For the 2024-25 school year, we will be offering kindergarten through 5th grade.
-We are currently seeking funds for 3 areas of need: scholarship/benevolence, technology/programming and renovations.
-For the upcoming school year, we need 24 tablets and 6 laptops, including software for individual student use.
-Over the next year, we plan to renovate the top floor of the building to complete our elementary classrooms.
-This floor will include a STEM lab, computer lab and several alternative spaces for large and small group learning.
+For the 2025-26 school year, we are offering kindergarten through 6th grade.
+We are seeking funds to complete the renovation of the top floor of the building.
+This renovation will complete our elementary classrooms and provide a STEM lab, computer lab and several alternative spaces for large and small group learning.
 It will also have a teacher preparation room and storage space for all the seasonal and educational supplies that make learning fun.
-To learn more about us, please visit our website at www.LeatherwoodAcademy.org or follow us on www.facebook.com/LeatherwoodAcademy.
-You can also call 814-275-3515 to speak to our director, Heather Gourley, and schedule a tour.
-We’d love to show you what we have been up to and how our students are thriving.
+To learn more about us, please watch our promotional video by visiting our website at www.LeatherwoodAcademy.org.
+You can also follow us on www.facebook.com/LeatherwoodAcademy.
+If you have questions, please call 814-275-3515 to speak to our director, Heather Gourley.
+You are also encouraged to schedule a tour.
+We would love to show you what we have been up to and how our students are thriving.

 Lucky Cats Get’N Fixed is a nonprofit 501(c)(3) that offers low cost spay/neuter clinics for tame & feral cats in the New Bethlehem, Clarion and surrounding areas.
 At these clinics we do TNR – trap, neuter/spay, & return of feral cats to help stop the over population of unwanted animals.
 Our vet bills for doing TNR add up very quickly.
 By donating and supporting our fundraisers you are helping us reach more people to help control the over-population problem in their area and helping to complete our Mission by educating the public on how to control the cat over-population.